14 Health Benefits Of Wheatgrass, Nutrition, & Side Effects

 Image: Shutterstock

-Though it is usually considered safe, there have been cases of adverse effects following its consumption.
+Though it is usually considered safe, there have been cases of side effects of wheatgrass following its consumption.
 Since it is grown within the soil and consumed raw, wheatgrass also has an increased risk of contamination.
 The common adverse effects of wheatgrass include headache, nausea, and allergies.

 1. May Cause Headache